carbon-io/carbond/docs/guide/collections/collection-operation-configuration.rst

-:js:attr:`~carbond.collections.Collection.insertConfig` is left as ``undefined``, it will be instantiated as ``o({}, this.InsertConfigClass)``, where ``this.InsertConfigClass`` is a class member that allows subclasses of :js:class:`carbond.collection.Collection` to override the default config class).
+:js:attr:`~carbond.collections.Collection.insertConfig` is left as ``undefined``, it will be instantiated as ``o({}, this.InsertConfigClass)``, where ``this.InsertConfigClass`` is a class member that allows subclasses of :js:class:`~carbond.collections.Collection` to override the default config class).
 Operations should be configured with the following properties:

 - :js:attr:`~carbond.collections.Collection.insertConfig`